-- In most cases, the Headmistress will speak to the parents concerned, normally on the day of receiving the complaint, so as to discuss the matter.
-If possible, a resolution will be reached at this stage. - The Headmistress will: - establish what has happened so far and who has been involved; clarify the nature of the complaint and what remains unresolved; - o meet with the complainant or contact them clarifying what the complainant feels would resolve the issue; - o interview those involved, allowing them to be accompanied if they wish and - o conduct each interview with an open mind and be prepared to persist in questioning and keep notes of each interview. - Within five (5) school days of receiving the complaint, the Headmistress will complete the investigation and contact the complainant to arrange a meeting.
-At any point in the process the Headmistress may decide or agree to commission a further investigation.
-If this occurs, the timescale may be extended by a further five (5) school days and the complainant will be informed in writing of the extension and the reason for it. - When the investigation is complete, the Headmistress will meet the complainant to try to resolve the complaint.
-Any of the following may be appropriate at this point: - an acknowledgement that the complaint is valid in whole or in part; an apology; an explanation; clarification of any misunderstanding; an admission that the situation could have been handled better or differently; - o an assurance that the event complained of will not recur; an explanation of the steps that have been taken to ensure it will not be repeated and - o an undertaking to review school Procedures in light of the complaint. - Once the Headmistress is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
-The Headmistress will give reasons for the decision.
-A written record will also be kept of when a final outcome was reached. - The Headmistress will keep written records of all meetings and interviews held in relation to the complaint. - If parents are still not satisfied with the decision, they should proceed to Stage 3 Complaints Panel Hearing. - Should a parent or guardian have a complaint about the Headmistress it must be put in writing to the Proprietor, who will arrange for it to be investigated.
+- If the complaint cannot be resolved on an informal basis then the parents should put their complaint in writing to the Headmaster who will decide, after considering the complaint, the appropriate course of action to take. - In most cases, the Headmaster will speak to the parents concerned, normally on the day of receiving the complaint, so as to discuss the matter.
+If possible, a resolution will be reached at this stage. - The Headmaster will: - establish what has happened so far and who has been involved; clarify the nature of the complaint and what remains unresolved; - o meet with the complainant or contact them clarifying what the complainant feels would resolve the issue; - o interview those involved, allowing them to be accompanied if they wish and - o conduct each interview with an open mind and be prepared to persist in questioning and keep notes of each interview. - Within five (5) school days of receiving the complaint, the Headmaster will complete the investigation and contact the complainant to arrange a meeting.
+At any point in the process the Headmaster may decide or agree to commission a further investigation.
+If this occurs, the timescale may be extended by a further five (5) school days and the complainant will be informed in writing of the extension and the reason for it. - When the investigation is complete, the Headmaster will meet the complainant to try to resolve the complaint.
+Any of the following may be appropriate at this point:

+- o an acknowledgement that the complaint is valid in whole or in part; an apology; an explanation; clarification of any misunderstanding; an admission that the situation could have been handled better or differently; - o an assurance that the event complained of will not recur; an explanation of the steps that have been taken to ensure it will not be repeated and - o an undertaking to review school Procedures in light of the complaint. - Once the Headmaster is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
+The Headmaster will give reasons for the decision.
+A written record will also be kept of when a final outcome was reached. - The Headmaster will keep written records of all meetings and interviews held in relation to the complaint. - If parents are still not satisfied with the decision, they should proceed to Stage 3 Complaints Panel Hearing. - Should a parent or guardian have a complaint about the Headmaster it must be put in writing to the Proprietor, who will arrange for it to be investigated.
 Should the complainant not be satisfied with the outcome of the investigation then the complainant should proceed to Stage 3 Complaints Panel Hearing.